ericksonl/BirdWatcher/README.md

 ## ❗ Important Info

-* Twitter has a rate limit of 15 requests per 15 minutes, and will return a max of 1000 followers per each request.
+* ~~Twitter has a rate limit of 15 requests per 15 minutes, and will return a max of 1000 followers per each request.
 This means you will be unable to track a user who has more than 15,000 followers.
-As a safegaurd, I capped BirdWatcher at 10,000.
+As a safegaurd, I capped BirdWatcher at 10,000.~~ As stated above, Twitter now has paid tiers.
+BirdWatcher requires AT LEAST a "Basic Tier," costing a whopping 100$ a month.
+This tier has a rate limit of 100 requests per 24 hours per user, and 500 requests per 24 hours per app.
+Each request will return a max of 1000 followers per each request.